- 221 River's Crossing

-These degrees offer an emphasis from the Workforce Education Program:
+These degrees offer an emphasis from the PhD in Workforce Education Program:

 Students in the Department of Career and Information Studies (CIS) enjoy the fellowship of other students, faculty, and outside experts via classes, national and international conferences, and student organizations.
 Student organizations in the department include the Career and Information Studies Graduate Association and the Instructional Technology Student Association.

 Faculty draw from strong academic, K-12, and professional backgrounds and bring many experiences to bear on their research and scholarship.
 CIS research areas include design-based research, STEM learning with robotics, occupational aspirations of adolescents with disabilities, case-based learning for real-world problem solving, online learner motivation, barriers to technology integration and practice, volitional control support in mathematics courses, international workforce education and career development, and engineering education.

 Sponsored research within this department:

 Faculty and students serve in many capacities in community outreach and service.
 These include extramural grants supporting personnel in public schools, membership on boards of advisors for specialized local school programs, hosting STEM conferences for underserved middle school students, website development for non-profit organizations, and volunteering in local and regional professional development.

 The annual Digital Learning Conference and IDD@UGA Conference also serve as community outreach events.